oypjoshua/Data_Science/Mask Detection/readme.md

 For this project, the end goal is to develop a live system, able to detect if someone is wearing a mask or not.
 As such, I note that there are two possible directions that I can proceed in:

 1).
-Build a model that detects if a face has a mask on -> run the live feed through a search for faces with or without masks -> run these faces through aforementioned model
+Build a model that classifies if a face has a mask on -> run the live feed through a search for faces with or without masks -> run these faces through aforementioned model

 2).
 Build a model that detects faces with mask, and a model that detects faces without mask -> run the live feed through both models and identify all faces with masks, and all faces without masks.